Minimal isometric dilations and operator models for the polydisc: Introduction

 \section{Introduction}

 We consider only bounded operators acting on complex Hilbert spaces.
 A contraction is an operator with norm not greater than $1$.

 The aim of dilation, roughly speaking, is to realize a given tuple of commuting operators as a compression of an appropriate commuting tuple of normal operators.
 Let $(T_1, \dots , T_n)$ be a tuple of commuting contractions acting on a Hilbert space $\HS$.
-A commuting tuple of isometries $(V_1, \dots , V_n)$ acting on a Hilbert space $\mathcal K$ is said to be an \textit{isometric dilation} of $(T_1, \dots , T_n)$ if $\HS \subseteq \mathcal K$ and for any non-negative integers $k_1, \dots , k_n$
+One would like to represent $(T_1, \dots , T_n)$ as a compression of an $n$-tuple of commuting unitaries or more precisely as a compression of an $n$-tuple of commuting isometries, because, every such tuple of commuting isometries extends naturally to a commuting tuple of unitaries.
+A commuting tuple of isometries $(V_1, \dots , V_n)$ acting on a Hilbert space $\mathcal K$ is said to be an \textit{isometric dilation} of $(T_1, \dots , T_n)$ if $\HS$ can be identified as a closed linear subspace of $\mathcal K$, i.e. $\HS \subseteq \mathcal K$ and for any non-negative integers $k_1, \dots , k_n$

 where $P_{\HS}:\mathcal K \rightarrow \HS$ is the orthogonal projection.
 Moreover, such an isometric dilation is called minimal if